 A common misconception is only large organizations are at risk of cyberattack.
 However, there has been a significant rise in the targeting of small and medium-sized businesses.
 This is because these smaller organizations tend to use less-sophisticated cybersecurity measures.
 As much as 50% of all cyberattacks target small businesses, costing an average of $200,000—enough to put less-established companies out of business.

-To protect your business from cyberattacks, you should arm yourself with an enterprise-grade security system and knowledge of the different types of cyberattacks facing businesses in 2020.
+To protect your business from cyberattacks, you should arm yourself with an enterprise-grade security system and knowledge of the different types of cyberattacks facing businesses today.
 By understanding what you’re up against, you can effectively combat cyberattacks and minimize your business’s vulnerability to them.

 Here is the list of 6 common types of cyberattacks.
 Feel free to jump ahead to the selected description:

 - SQL Injection Attack

 - Cross-Site Scripting Attacks

 This guide outlines the most common types of cyberattacks and recommends SolarWinds® Security Event Manager (SEM)—among other tools—as a sophisticated, comprehensive, and user-friendly solution to your IT security needs.

 Here is the list of all solutions presented in this article:

 A cyberattack is an intentional attempt to exploit networks, computer systems, and enterprises dependent on technology.
 Cyberattacks use malicious code to modify computer data, code, or logic, often resulting in data compromise and sometimes identity or information theft.
 A cyberattack is sometimes called a computer network attack, or CNA.